-[SET CLOCK .1 SEC] - Available only when the Game Clock is NOT running.
-This button allows the operator to edit the time shown on the Game Clock, including the Tenth of Seconds digit, shown during the final minute of the Period.
+[SET CLOCK .1 SEC] - Available only when the Game Clock is NOT running and the Game Clock is in Down-Counting Mode with Tenth of Second Mode enabled.
+This button allows the operator to edit the time shown on the Game Clock, including the Tenth of Seconds digit, during the final minute of the Period or Quarter.
 Pressing the button brings up an input prompt on the second line of the LCD screen.